 Contributed by Jane from Scarlet Jones Travels

 Pulau Besar is an island with some nice beaches in Malaysia which lies off the east coast of Malaysia.
-To reach the island, you must depart from Mersing Jetty.
+To reach to reach this Malaysia beautiful beach, you must depart from Mersing Jetty.
 Mersing can easily be reached by bus or car from both Kuala Lumpur and Singapore in around 4 hours.

 Speedboats can have you at the island within 20 minutes and checking in to your accommodation at one of the two simple rustic resorts on the island.